 Silver has both industrial and investment applications, meaning that silver demand comes from a variety of different places.

-Known as the world’s most versatile metal for its unique properties, silver is used in many applications, from everyday silverware to medicine.
+Silver is known as the most versatile of the precious metals, as it has unique properties and is used in many applications, from everyday silverware to medicine.

-Moving forward, increased silver demand is expected to come from the solar industry, since the precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.
+Moving forward, increased demand for silver is expected to come from the solar energy sector, since the precious metal is a great conductor of both heat and electricity, making it perfect for use in solar panels.

-Here’s a look at four factors driving silver demand that investors should keep an eye on, according to the most recent data from the Silver Institute.
+Here’s a look at four factors driving silver demand that investors should keep an eye on, according to the Silver Institute report.

-Silver is the best electrical and thermal conductor of all the metals, and so it is used in many electrical applications, particularly in conductors, switches, contacts and fuses.
+Silver is the best electrical and thermal conductor of all the metals, and so its supply is used in many electrical applications, particularly in conductors, switches, contacts and fuses.

-In electronics, silver is used primarily in the preparation of thick-film pastes, in multi-layer ceramic capacitors, in the manufacturing of membrane switches, in silvered film in electrically heated automobile windshields and in conductive adhesives.
-In 2016, demand from industrial applications saw a small decline from the previous year, reaching 561.9 million ounces, its lowest level since 2009.
+In electronics, industrial silver is used mainly in multi-layer ceramic capacitors, in the manufacturing of membrane switches, in silvered film, in electrically heated automobile windshields, in conductive adhesives and in the preparation of thick-film pastes.
+In 2018, demand from industrial applications decreased 1 percent from the previous year, but remained a huge driver of the white metal.

-Aside from electronics, silver has many other industrial applications.
-Photovoltaics, or solar panels, the automotive industry and brazing and soldering are the main industries where demand for silver is currently increasing.
+Aside from electronics, has been used by many other industrial applications.
+Solar panels, the automotive industry and brazing and soldering are the main industries in which demand for silver is currently increasing.
 Here’s a brief rundown of those three categories:

-Solar panels — The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels, is seen as an area of rapid growth in the short to medium term.
-The Solar Energy Industries Association expects that there will be “over 100 GW of solar installed in the US” by 2021.
+Solar panels — The use of silver in the fabrication of photovoltaic cells, more commonly known as solar panels for solar power, is seen as an area of rapid growth in the short to medium term.
+The Solar Energy Industries Association expects that the US will have more than 100 GW of solar power installed by 2021.

-Automotive industry — Over 36 million ounces of silver are used annually in automobiles, as every electrical action in a modern car is activated with silver-coated contacts.
+Automotive industry — Last year, around 36 million ounces of silver were used in automobiles.
+Every electrical action in a modern car is activated with silver-coated contacts.
 Basic functions such as starting the engine, opening power windows, adjusting power seats and closing a power trunk are all activated using a silver membrane switch.

 Brazing and soldering — Adding silver to the process of soldering or brazing helps produce smooth, leak-tight and corrosion-resistant joints when combining metal parts.
 In addition, silver-brazing alloys are used widely in everything from air conditioning and refrigeration to electric power distribution.